-In his nearly three-hour Archive interview, journalist/anchor Jim Lehrer talks about his early years as a newspaper reporter and his transition to broadcast journalist.
-He describes being present at President Kennedy's assassination in 1963 - Lehrer asked the secret service if the protective bubble would be on the President's car and ponders how that may have affected the day's events.
+In his nearly three-hour Archive interview, Jim Lehrer talks about his early years as a newspaper reporter and his transition to broadcast journalist.
+He describes being in Dallas on the day of President Kennedy's assassination in 1963 - Lehrer asked the Secret Service if the protective bubble would be on the President's car and ponders how that may have affected the day's events.
 He talks about becoming a news anchor for PBS in its formative years, and the challenges that came along with it.
 Lehrer recalls covering the Watergate hearings, where he was first partnered with Robert MacNeil - the man who would act as his co-anchor for several years thereafter.
-Lehrer speaks of NewsHour with Jim Lehrer, aka PBS NewsHour, the groundbreaking and award-winning newscast he first hosted with Robert MacNeil, and later solo.
+He speaks of NewsHour with Jim Lehrer, aka PBS NewsHour, the groundbreaking and award-winning newscast he first hosted with Robert MacNeil, and later solo.
 He concludes by discussing how the industry has changed and offers advice to aspiring journalists.
-Don Carleton conducted the interview on May 21, 2001 in Arlington, Virginia.
+Don Carleton conducted the interview on May 21, 2001 in Arlington, VA.